meetrais/Azure-AI-OpenAI/README.md

 # Azure-AI ~ OpenAI

 ## Introduction
 This GitHub repository demonstrates how to develop Retrieval Augmented Generation(RAG) based chat-bot using Microsoft-Azure OpenAI service.
-You can refer to code folder of your choice of programming language - Java, Python or Dot Net(TBD).
+You can refer to code folder of your choice of programming language - Java, Python or Dot Net.
 Please feel free to reach out to me if you find any bugs or have suggestions for improvement.
 I strongly recommend to read this documentation before you dive into the code.
 Happy Azure-AI programming.

 ## Setup Azure AI Services